Charley Lau: As a player

+Detroit Tigers

+Lau batted left-handed, threw right-handed, and was listed as 6 ft tall and 190 lb.
+He was assigned to the Class-D Jamestown Falcons in 1952, where he had a .332 batting average and .959 OPS (on-base plus slugging).

+He missed the 1953-54 seasons, because he served in the military during the Korean War.
+Lau was stationed at Fort Lewis, Washington, where he did have the opportunity to play organized baseball.
+He left the military as a sergeant.

+In 1955, Lau was assigned to the Class-B Durham Bulls, where he had 18 home runs and a .293 batting average.
+In 1956, he moved up to the Triple-A Charleston Senators, hitting .258 with 12 home runs.
+Lau was called up for his first major league audition in September 1956, playing in three games.

+However, Lau could not nail down a regular job with Detroit; he got into only 35 total games over parts of three seasons (1956, 1958–1959), and collected 13 total hits, batting .157.
+He spent the entire 1957 season with Charleston, and split between Charleston (39 games) and the Tigers (30 games but only 68 at bats) in 1958.

+In the winter of 1958-59, he played for Marianao in the Cuban Winter League.

+Milwaukee Braves

 In October 1959, former Tiger executive John McHale, now general manager of the Milwaukee Braves, acquired Lau and pitcher Don Lee from Detroit for infielder Casey Wise, pitcher Don Kaiser and catcher Mike Roarke.
 Lau spent all of 1960 with the Braves as the primary backup catcher to veteran Del Crandall, but he hit only .189 in 21 games.
 In 1961, with Crandall sidelined by a sore shoulder, Lau appeared in 28 early-season games, 24 as starting catcher, into June.
 On April 28, he caught the second of Warren Spahn's two career no-hitters.
-But again he struggled offensively, batting .207, was sent to Triple-A Vancouver, then sold to the Baltimore Orioles on August 21.
-His offensive problems continued, though, with Lau batting only .170 in limited duty for Baltimore.
+But again he struggled offensively, batting .207, and was sent to Triple-A Vancouver, where he hit .294; but then his contract rights were sold to the Baltimore Orioles on August 21.

+Baltimore Orioles, Kansas City Athletics and Atlanta Braves

+His offensive problems continued, though, with Lau batting only .170 in limited duty for Baltimore in 1961.